YOUTREID/OF-geometrydash-remake/README.md

-# OF-geometrydash-remake
-remake of the popular game geometry dash
+# My own version of the popular game Geometry Dash